Skoda Karoq SUV - MPG, running costs & CO2

 The Skoda Karoq is affordable to run, even if it doesn’t beat the class leaders

-Small SUVs became popular thanks to their affordable running costs and the Karoq continues this trend.
+SUVs of this size became popular thanks to their affordable running costs and the Karoq continues this trend.
 With two petrol engines offering plenty of power and the promise of low running costs and a low starting price, diesel isn’t necessarily the default option, either.
 Regardless of which engine you choose, the Karoq should cost little more to run than an equivalent hatchback, even though its economy figures aren’t class-leading.

 Skoda Karoq MPG & CO2